TylorS/typed/readme.md

 `@typed/fp` is conceptually an extension of [fp-ts](https://gcanti.github.io/fp-ts/), with cancelable async effects, [streams](https://github.com/mostjs/core), state management, and more.

-This project is under very heavy development.
-It is my goal to align with `fp-ts` v3 which is currently also under heavy development and once both codebases are stable I intend to make the 1.0 release.
+This project is under heavy development.
+We intend to align with `fp-ts` v3.
+A 1.0 release will be made once both codebases are stable.

 ## Features